Statue of a drowning girl causes commotion in Bilbao

-Gazing impassively from the murky waters of the River Nervión, the eerily realistic face of a girl drowning in the tide is unsettling residents of the Spanish town of Bilbao since she showed up unannounced last week.
+Gazing impassively from the murky waters of the Rio Nervión, the eerily realistic face of a girl drowning in the tide has been haunting residents of the Spanish city of Bilbao since she appeared without warning last week.

-The Mexican Hyperrealist Artist Ruben Orozco created the enigmatic figure, named ‘bihar‘ (‘Tomorrow’ in Basque), for a campaign by the BBK Foundation, the charity branch of Spanish loan bank Kutxabank, to stimulate a debate on sustainability.
+Mexican hyperrealist artist Ruben Orozco created the enigmatic figure, dubbed “Bihar” (“Tomorrow” in Basque), for a campaign by the BBK Foundation, the charity branch of Spanish loan bank Kutxabank, to stimulate a debate on sustainability.

-The goal is to make people aware that “their actions can sink us or keep us afloat,” Orozco told the Spanish news website Nius.
+The goal is to make people aware that “their actions can either sink us or keep us afloat,” Orozco told Spanish news website Nius.

 As the tides rise and fall, the 120-kilogram fiberglass figure submerges and reappears each day, which BBK said was a reflection of what could happen “if we continue to bet on unsustainable models” like those that contribute to climate change.

-Bilbao residents discovered the facility on Thursday.
+The residents of Bilbao discovered the installation on the farm(23).
 She was taken by boat to the river near the center of town in the dead of night.

 “In the beginning, it gave me a feeling of stress, when most of the face was out of the water, but now, for me, it conveys sadness, a lot of sadness,” said visitor Triana Gil.